-Here are some tips about being contacted regarding your Veterans Affairs (VA) benefits.
+Here are some tips about being contacted regarding your VA benefits.

 Check out essential VA services you might not know about, including mortgage delinquency assistance and help for homeless Veterans.

 Financial Resources from Federal Agencies and Organizations »